 She got hugely involved in things optometric and ophthalmic, becoming famous in no time.
 Then suddenly one day Jayne’s focus changed.
 Oh no!
 She was no longer solely focused on us Eyeball Mechanics!
 She had a lot of strange new men in her life.
 What was going on?

 Then I saw: She’d launched a similar magazine for vets.
 Veterinary surgeons.
 Testicle Mechanics.
 Now when I’d visit her, weird okes would rock up at The Rock with scarves tied round their heads.
 Everyone knows where a scarf goes.
 Around your neck.
 But these ous were on motorcycles.
 Holly DaveySounds they called them – and they had a weird sound.
 I dunno, a 1952 Vincent Black Lightning was always good enough for me.

 Ever-versatile, our Jaynee J had transitioned from eyeballs to dogs balls.
 Detailed descriptions followed of primitive de-nackering surgery in Mocambique vs high-tech de-nackering surgery in Sandton.
 I think she enjoyed my empathetic squirming.

-Ever-mobile, she moved from Lonehill to the Reeds to the Rock to Vilanculos.
+Ever-mobile, she moved from Lonehill to the Reeds to the Rock to Vilanculos, a sunny place with some shady people!
 Every place she moved into was The Best and Wonderful and became a place where great meals were served with champagne.
 Always lashings of champagne.
 ‘Hold the bottle at 45°and you won’t waste any!’
 None was wasted.